-Applicants interested in taking courses either for personal enrichment, transfer to other institutions, or fulfillment of mission board requirements are welcome to apply as Special Students.
-Special Students are permitted to take up to 30 hours of transferable credit.
+Applicants interested in taking courses either for personal enrichment, transfer to other institutions, or fulfillment of mission board requirements are welcome to apply as Non-degree Students.
+Non-degree Students are permitted to take up to 30 hours of transferable credit.
 Fees are the same as degree-seeking students.
 A transcript will be maintained, but whether this credit will transfer to other institutions is up to each institution.
-Special Students are permitted Southeastern.
-College students are not permitted to register for Seminary Master's courses undergraduate programs of the College, then those Master's credits will not apply to college degree requirements.
-Special Students cannot register for the History of Ideas Seminars.
+Non-degree Students are permitted to occupy student or commuter housing only if their spouse is a full-time student at Non-degree Students.
+If a student does complete Master's courses prior to entering one of the undergraduate programs of the College, then those Master's credits will not apply to college degree requirements.
+Non-degree Students cannot register for the History of Ideas Seminars.